-risks as measurement errors and changes in the environment, it is difficult to eliminate uncertainty such as that which will be present if insolvency only materializes after liquidation (downward errors in NPV measurement).
-While the existence of such uncertainty is considered effective in avoiding moral hazard on the part of creditors, since the possibility of a bank run by creditors who are concerned about insolvency remains, it becomes necessary for prompt closure action to be complemented by the deposit insurance system and lender of last resort function.
+What is also common in the deposit insurance system is that, if the monitoring capability of the regulatory authority is perfect, there is a chance that moral hazard might be induced on the part of creditors-not only small-lot depositors but also large-lot creditors-thereby distorting interest rate formation.
+However, since there are such risks as measurement errors and changes in the environment, it is difficult to eliminate uncertainty such as that which will be present if insolvency only materializes after liquidation (downward errors in NPV measurement).
+While the existence of such uncertainty is considered effective in avoiding moral hazard on the part of creditors, since the possibility of a bank run by creditors who are concerned about insolvency remains, it becomes necessary for prompt closure action to be complemented by the deposit insurance system and LOLR function.

 To compensate for downward errors in NPV measurement, we can think of ensuring conservatism by improving standards for exercising business closure orders (or business restriction orders).
-However, to implement closure action prior to insolvency could be interpreted as violating property rights and is thus difficult to actually implement.
+However, to implement closure action prior to insolvency could be interpreted as violating property rights and is thus difficult in practice.
 Moreover, from the viewpoint of efficient capital utilization on the part of private financial institutions, it is not appropriate for the authorities to urge the conservative holding of capital.
 The regulatory authorities should make efforts to improve monitoring capabilities in order to reduce measurement errors and also the need to set appropriate standards in line with the improved measurement accuracy.
-Since the BIS rule (1988 Basle Accord) was introduced based on the financial environment of ten years ago, one can argue that the current required capital ratio (8%) should be reduced taking into account the improvement in the monitoring capacity of the authorities16 in the context of evolving advanced information.
+Since the BIS rule (1988 Basle Accord) was introduced based on the financial environment of 10 years ago, one can argue that the current required capital ratio (8 percent) should be reduced taking into account the improvement in the monitoring capacity of the authorities 16 in the context of evolving advanced information.